 You already know how important the SEO of your site is.
 Of course, apart from links, rankings and preventive efforts to avoid Google pets, great user experience is a must.
 And you’re committed to do whatever it takes to improve it.
 Does your form have a CAPTCHA?

-If you’ve answered ‘yes’, maybe you aren’t taking care of your users the way they deserve.
+If your answer is yes, maybe you aren’t taking care of your users the way they deserve.
 Actually, CAPTCHAs might be killing your conversion rate.
 Would you like to know why?
-Read on to know the main reasons why and some alternatives to CAPTCHA.
+Read on to know the main reasons why and some alternatives to a CAPTCHA.

-Some CAPTCHAs require too many efforts.
+- Some CAPTCHAs require too much effort.
 They need translation, time to load…

-CAPTCHAs aren’t usually user-friendly for blind or partially sighted users.
+- CAPTCHAs aren’t usually user-friendly for visually impaired users.
 The situation is even worse for them.
 Therefore, your CAPTCHA might have a negative effect on your conversion rate.
 Actually, some people have already stated that their conversion rate had increased after turning off their CAPTCHA.

-Some websites and companies even use CAPTCHA to push an advert in front of users.
-Sometimes they just present an image or a video and they ask to type a phrase related to it.
+Some websites and companies even use CAPTCHA to push an advert to the users.
+Sometimes they just present an image or a video and they ask to type a sentence related to it.

 Okay.
 Certainly, CAPTCHA disrupts the user experience and hurts your conversion rate.
 But you don’t want to choose between your conversion rate and spambots.
 What can you do then?
 Try alternatives

-Social Media Login has multiple advantages.
+- Social media login has multiple advantages.
 They confirm the user is a human and their identity is automatically verified.
-They don’t need to add this info again and, therefore, the conversion process is accelerated.
-When you use this, it is important to add a message that states what you are going to do with their data.
+Users don’t need to add this info again and, therefore, the conversion process is accelerated.
+When you use this, it is important to add a message that states what you are going to do with users' data.

-Honeypot doesn’t disrupt the user experience at all.
+- A honeypot doesn’t disrupt the user experience at all.
 It simply requires to add a hidden field to your form.
-Humans don’t see it, so they won’t complete it.
+Humans don’t see it, so they won’t fill it.
 But spambots will automatically fill it in.